-In order for ice to freeze, it needs to just be the right temperature.
-It also has to be the perfect wind chill and humidity level.
-But when it happens, snow can form into a dazzlingly beautiful piece of artwork created by Mother Nature herself!
+Ice must be at the right temperature, the perfect wind chill, and the humidity level to freeze.
+But when it happens, snow can form into dazzlingly beautiful artwork created by Mother Nature herself!
 Whether ice forms on berries, flowers, buildings, or even perfect circles of ice bubbles, it’s always a treat to step outside and witness the magic of how snow takes shape on various objects.

-It’s also pretty darn magical to see just how snow and ice crystals look under an electron microscope.
-No one snowflake is exactly the same nor are any of these unique, naturally-formed ice and snow formations!
+It’s also pretty darn magical to see how snow and ice crystals look under an electron microscope.
+No one snowflake is the same, and neither are any of these unique, naturally formed ice and snow formations!

-Please SHARE these fabulous crystal-like creations with all of your loved ones this winter!
+Please SHARE these fabulous crystal-like creations with your loved ones this winter!

 A Washington mom tried blowing bubbles with her 7-year-old son in freezing temperatures, and the results were pure magic!

-These bubbles form when methane gas released by decomposed vegetation at the bottom of the lake freeze.
+These bubbles form when methane gas released by decomposed vegetation at the bottom of the lake freezes.

-Snow rollers are rare, and form when large snowballs are blown by the wind into big shapes such as this, picking up materials along the way.
+Snow rollers are rare and form when giant snowballs are blown by the wind into big shapes such as this, picking up materials along the way.

 10. Frozen Cobweb